On the uniqueness of solutions to quadratic BSDEs with convex generators and unbounded terminal conditions: the critical case: Abstract

 \section{Abstract}

-In \cite{DHR-11}, the authors proved that uniqueness holds among solutions whose exponentials are $L^p$ with $p$ bigger than a constant $\gamma$ ($p>\gamma$).
+In F.~Delbaen, Y.~Hu and A.~Richou (Ann.
+Inst.
+Henri Poincar\'e Probab.
+Stat.
+47(2):559--574, 2011), the authors proved that uniqueness of solution to quadratic BSDE with convex generator and unbounded terminal condition holds among solutions whose exponentials are $L^p$ with $p$ bigger than a constant $\gamma$ ($p>\gamma$).
 In this paper, we consider the critical case: $p=\gamma$.
 We prove that the uniqueness holds among solutions whose exponentials are $L^\gamma$ under the additional assumption that the generator is strongly convex.
+These exponential moments are natural as they are given by the existence theorem.

 \paragraph{Key words and phrases.} Backward stochastic differential equations, generator of quadratic growth, unbounded terminal condition, uniqueness result.

 \paragraph{AMS subject classifications.} 60H10.